 How to write a thesis statement

 A majority of students find it difficult to come up with a compelling thesis statement.
 This is the backbone of your essay and hence, should be carefully thought.
-The following tips can help you come up with an ideal thesis statement;
+The following tips can help you come up with an ideal thesis statement:

 - Question/answer format: Come up with a question relevant to your topic and answer.
 This answer gives a perfect thesis statement.

-You can present two sides of an argument but refute one claim by using some proof to lean towards the other side.
+- Refute objections: You can present two sides of an argument but refute one claim by using some proof to lean towards the other side.
 You can use words such as while, but, and nevertheless in such a thesis statement.

-Use a statement that shows the ideas you intend to unveil in your arguments.
+- Roadmap: Use a statement that shows the ideas you intend to unveil in your arguments.
 This strategy states a claim, gives your opinion and the supporting points too.

 Having grabbed your readers’ attention, you must keep them hooked throughout the entire essay.
 How you present and organize your arguments determines whether the audience remains interested in your work.
 The body paragraphs are the meat of your essay and need to be as spiced as possible.
 However, remember that this is an argumentative essay where credibility is essential.
 Divide your paragraphs according to the arguments you will present and conduct thorough research on each.
 Ensure that you cite other people’s work according to the required referencing styles.

 In the first two paragraphs of the essay’s body paragraph, present the arguments that support your thesis statement.
-Provide facts, statistics, data and any other credible information to back up these arguments.
+Provide facts, statistics, data and any other credible information to support these arguments.
 Ensure that they are strong enough to sway the reader’s opinion and look at them from your point of view.
 In the third body paragraph, anticipate your rival’s opinion.
 Therefore, present the reader with a counterargument that differs from your prior arguments.
 Go further and explain why you stand against your rivals’ opinion.
 Again, ensure that you have credible evidence to help you do this.

 Provide a summary of the arguments through the evidence presented.
 Do not restate the thesis statement, rather show how the evidence you give supports it.
 At this point, you should not introduce new ideas that were not covered in your arguments.
 However, you can use a personal experience to highlight a lesson you may have learned from such a topic.
 Ensure that your argumentative essay resembles a debate held with a friend or classmate.
 Your conclusion should, therefore, present the strongest opinion from the debate.